 Please review the application package thoroughly, as incomplete submissions will not be considered for funding.
 OHCD staff is available to address concerns related to proposal preparation and visit potential project sites.
 Applicants seeking funding for Acquisition/Relocation activities must contact OHCD to schedule a Pre-Application Meeting before submitting an application.
 Questions and requests for assistance may be directed to Megan Swider at (610) 891-4949.

-Soliciting public input is the first step in preparing the County's PY 2021 HCD Action Plan.
-OHCD has scheduled a Public Hearing to assess the County's housing and community development needs on Thursday, December 3, 2020, at 6:00 p.m.
-In accordance with social distancing guidelines, the Public Hearing will be held virtually using Zoom.
+Soliciting public input is the first step in preparing the County's PY 2022 HCD Action Plan.
+OHCD has scheduled a Public Hearing to assess the County's housing and community development needs on Monday, December 6, 2021, at 6:00 p.m.
+In accordance with social distancing guidelines, the Public Hearing will be held virtually using Microsoft Teams.
 Please contact OHDC by email at OHCD@co.delaware.pa.us to obtain a link to this virtual meeting.
 Anyone wishing to comment on housing and community development needs, request information on proposed programs, or review program performance, is encouraged to attend this hearing.
 OHCD staff will discuss issues related to the development of the HCD Annual Action Plan and address any questions.

 Program Application Forms and Instructions: